realpython/python-guide/docs/intro/learning.rst

 A Primer on Scientific Programming with Python, written by Hans Petter Langtangen, mainly covers python's usage in scientific field.
-In the book, examples are choosen from mathematics and the natural sciences.
+In the book, examples are chosen from mathematics and the natural sciences.

     `A Primer on Scientific Programming with Python <http://www.springer.com/mathematics/computational+science+%26+engineering/book/978-3-642-18365-2>`_